Geology 220

 Plate tectonic theory gained widespread acceptance in the earth science community less than 40 years ago.
 The theory explains the origins of volcanoes and earthquakes and the locations of mountain belts and oceans.
 We will explore topics such as the structure of the Earth, earthquake analysis and prediction, the creation and destruction of the ocean floor, and the location and style of mountain building across the globe.
 Weekly writing assignments, homework exercises, and a group laboratory project are required.Learning goals

-Much of your success in this course will be measured on your ability to think like a scientist and solve problems using a variety of tools rather than your ability to recall facts (although a moderate amount of recollection of structures and terms is necessary, too).
-Upon your successful completion of this course, I hope you will:- enjoy thinking about the dynamism of Earth on the geologic time scale
+Much of your success in this course will be measured on your ability to think like a scientist and solve problems using a variety of tools rather than your ability to recall facts (although a moderate amount of recollection is necessary, too).
+Upon your successful completion of this course, I hope you will:- Cultivate curiosity: develop observational and quantitative skills appropriate for analytical and modeling methods of geoscience inquiry.

 Text

 Kearey, Klepeis, and Vine.
 Global Tectonics, third edition.
 Blackwell Science.
-(It's purple and quite different from the other edition in green.)Bring to class
+(It's purple and quite different from the second edition, which is green.)Bring to class daily

 This is the breakdown for grading.
 For more information about each category, continue reading below this list.- 30% - Exams